durquhart/WunderPebbleJS/README.md

 <img src="http://jahdaicintron.com/wp-content/uploads/2015/03/Github.jpg">

 WunderPebble is a Wunderlist client for the Pebble Smartwatch.
 It was written using Pebble.js on CloudPebble and will continue to be developed and updated regularly.
+*
+This is a slightly modified version of WunderPebble, with support for Adding commands by Voice *

 * **Visit:** The [WunderPebble Website](http://jahdaicintron.com/wunderpebble)
 * **Follow:** On [Twitter](http://twitter.com/jahdaic) for news and updates (#WunderPebble)